Professor Mary Rose

 Her most recent collaborative work is with businessman Mike Parsons began with Invisible on Everest: Innovation and the Gear Makers which was published in 2003.
 This is the unusual collaboration of the active businessman and academic business historian and is based on an intensive iterative dialogue since 2000.
 The book provided the platform for a range of innovative activity, including courses in innovation for undergraduates, postgraduates and businesses and the annual innovation conference, Innovation for Extremes.
 Since 2010 Mike Parsons has been Innovator in Residence in IEED.

-Mary Rose is Head of Department and research director of the Institute of Entrepreneurship and Innovation.
+Mary Rose was research director of the Institute of Entrepreneurship and Innovation from 2003-13 and Head of Department 2012-13.
 She was also Director of the Pasold Research Fund,from 1997-2006.
 She has twice been President of the Association of Business Historians and was President of the European Business History Association, 2003-5.

 Innovation and entrepreneurship.
 Path dependency and innovation.
 Innovation and the outdoor trade.
 Leadership succession in business.
 Family firms and business culture.

 BA (Econ) Liverpool, PhD Manchester